 However, if we’re making a line graph, those colored lines will each need to have 16 shades available per color, so take the number of colors used (including black) and multiply by 16 to determine the optimal number of colors to use.

 LibreOffice does a great job making line graphs and has one feature that AppleWorks never had – curve fitting, which makes many graphs look that much nicer.

 In general, you want to avoid dithering GIF and PNG images (dithering is an option when you Save to Web), as it tends to make the files larger.
 That said, sometimes you’ll see significant color banding even at 256 colors, and dithering will smooth that out.
 In fact, you may find that a dithered 64-color image looks better than an undithered 256-color one, particularly with Mac screen captures that show the red, yellow, and green gumdrop buttons.
 You’ll probably need to fiddle around to determine which number of colors works best for each specific image.

 In general, you’ll keep the dithering set at 88%, Photoshop’s default, but sometimes you’ll need to tweak it all the way to 100% to make things look their best.

 One benefit of the Retina Display is that your JPEG images don’t have to be as crisp as regular resolution images to look just fine.
-Where I typically use Photoshop’s high quality setting when saving images for use at their full resolution (only going to medium quality when the image doesn’t really need to be high quality or is simply too many KB in size – which I try to keep under 20 KB so things load more quickly), if you’re doing the Retina thing, those images look just great at medium quality and often look good even at the low quality setting.
+Where I typically use Photoshop’s high-quality setting – or even highest quality – when saving images for use at their full resolution (only going to medium quality when the image doesn’t really need to be high quality or is simply too many KB in size – which I try to keep under 20 KB so things load more quickly), if you’re doing the Retina thing, those images look just great at medium quality and often look good even at the low quality setting.

-Our current layout is designed for images up to 640 pixels wide – 1280 pixels for Retina images.
-And you’ll have to switch to HTML mode to resize Retina images to half their pixel dimensions.
+Our current layout is designed for images up to 680 pixels wide – 1360 pixels for Retina images.

 The 70% Alternative